mrazomej/phd/src/chapter_04/section_09_global_fit.md

-energies.** Theoretical predictions resulting from simultaneously fitting the dissociation constants $K_A$ and $K_I$, the six repressor copy numbers $R$, and the four repressor-DNA binding energies $\Delta\varepsilon_{RA}$ using the entire data set from XXX as well as the microscopy data for the Oid operator.
-Error bars of experimental data show the standard error of the mean (eight or more replicates) and shaded regions denote the 95\% credible region.
+energies.** Theoretical predictions resulting from simultaneously fitting the dissociation constants $K_A$ and $K_I$, the six repressor copy numbers $R$, and the four repressor-DNA binding energies $\Delta\varepsilon_{RA}$ using the entire data set from [@Fig:ch2_fig05] as well as the microscopy data for the Oid operator.
+Error bars of experimental data show the standard error of the mean (eight or more replicates), and shaded regions denote the 95\% credible region.
 Where error bars are not visible, they are smaller than the point itself.
-For the Oid operator, all of the data points are shown since a smaller number of replicates were taken.
-The shaded regions are significantly smaller than in XXX because this fit was based on all data points, and hence the fit parameters are much more tightly constrained.
-The dashed lines at 0 IPTG indicates a linear scale, whereas solid lines represent a log scale.](ch4_fig19){#fig:ch4_fig19 short-caption="Global fit of dissociation constants, repressor copy numbers and binding energies"}
+All of the data points are shown for the Oid operator since a smaller number of replicates were taken.
+The shaded regions are significantly smaller than in [@Fig:ch2_fig05] because this fit was based on all data points, and hence the fit parameters are much more tightly constrained.
+The dashed lines at 0 IPTG indicate a linear scale, whereas solid lines represent a log scale.](ch4_fig19){#fig:ch4_fig19 short-caption="Global fit of dissociation constants, repressor copy numbers and binding energies"}

-![**Key properties of induction profiles as predicted with a global fit using all available data.** Data for the (A) leakiness, (B) saturation, and (C) dynamic range are obtained from fold-change measurements in XXX in the absence and presence of IPTG.
-All prediction curves were generated using the parameters listed in \ref{tab_global_fit}.
-Both the (D) $[EC_{50}]$ and (E) effective Hill coefficient are inferred by individually fitting all parameters--$K_A,\, K_I,\, R,\, \Delta\varepsilon_{RA}$--to each operator-repressor pairing in XXX(A)-(C) separately to Eq. $\ref{eq:fold_change_full}$ in order to smoothly interpolate between the data points.
-Note that where error bars are not visible, this indicates that the error bars are smaller than the point itself.](ch4_fig20){#fig:ch4_fig20 short-caption="Key properties of induction profiles as predicted with a global fit using all available data"}
+![**Key properties of induction profiles as predicted with a global fit using all available data.** Data for the (A) leakiness, (B) saturation, and (C) dynamic range are obtained from fold-change measurements in [@Fig:ch2_fig05] in the absence and presence of IPTG.
+All prediction curves were generated using the parameters listed in [@tbl:ch4_tbl03].
+Both the (D) $[EC_{50}]$ and (E) effective Hill coefficient are inferred by individually fitting all parameters--$K_A,\, K_I,\, R,\, \Delta\varepsilon_{RA}$--to each operator-repressor pairing in [@Fig:ch2_fig04](A)-(C) separately to Eq.
+$\ref{eq:fold_change_full}$ to smoothly interpolate between the data points.
+Note that where error bars are not visible indicates that the error bars are smaller than the point itself.](ch4_fig20){#fig:ch4_fig20 short-caption="Key properties of induction profiles as predicted with a global fit using all available data"}

 |                              | **Reported Values [@Garcia2011c]** | **Global Fit**                      |
 | ---------------------------- | ---------------------------------- | ----------------------------------- |